mkraposhin/community-opensdn-io/README.rst

 * and other components and modules.

-5. https://github.com/OpenSDN-io/tf-dev-env repository is used to initialize development environment of OpenSDN: a container to compile all components and modules of the project and to build the corresponding RPM packages.
+5. https://github.com/OpenSDN-io/tf-dev-env repository is used to initialize development environment of OpenSDN, i.e. a container to compile all components and modules of the project and to build the corresponding RPM packages.

-6. https://github.com/OpenSDN-io/tf-common stores common code and library for Controller and Analytics components of OpenSDN technology.
+6. https://github.com/OpenSDN-io/tf-common stores common code and libraries for Controller and Analytics components of OpenSDN technology.

 7. https://github.com/OpenSDN-io/tf-container-builder is used to create